 Types of competitive strategy

 An organization’s relative position within an organization determines whether the firm’s proficiency is above or below the industry average.
-Durable competitive advantage on the basic basis of the highest average profit of the long run.
+Durable competitive advantage on the basic basis of the highest average profit in the long run.

 There are two basic types of competitive advantage in a firm-owned: low cost or difference.
 Focus strategies have two forms, focus on cost and focus on the difference